 It was during a jury trial that the truth came out.
 My client testified that the alleged victim was upset because he had left her to be with another woman.
 She was so angry that she keyed both my client’s car and his new girlfriends car, causing thousands of dollars worth of damage.
 My client went to gather his things from the alleged victim’s house, but because he brought his new girlfriend (who stayed in the car the whole time), the alleged victim went ballistic.
 At trial, it was also revealed that my client was the person who called 911.
 On the call, the alleged victim can be heard in the background causing a scene.
 My client called 911 asking for help because he just wanted his things back.
 He was very calm.

 As trial progressed, it was revealed that the alleged victim worked for the same law enforcement agency that responded to the call.
 The police refused to investigate the damage caused by the alleged victim and arrested my client for hitting the victim, although it became very clear it never happened.
 There was not a mark on her face despite supposedly being hit three times in the face just minutes prior.

 Not Guilty Of Domestic Violence

 It took the jury less than ten minutes to find my client not guilty.
 He was relieved and overjoyed.
 Finally, he had his day in court and the truth was revealed.
 The jury process is essentially a truth seeking process.
 The truth came out!
 Not guilty.
 If you are accused of a crime, remember you have the right to a trial by a jury of your peers.
-If you need help with trial, call James Newby Law at 719-578-3322.
+If you need help with trial, call James Newby Law at the number on our page.
 Whether it’s a DUI, DWAI, Assault, harassment, felony, misdemeanor, or traffic, I can help.
-Call me now at (719) 578-3322 now for a free consultation.
+Call me now for a free consultation.